rlaphoenix/pynfogen/README.md

 An NFO (aka .nfo, .NFO, a contraction of "Info" or "Information") is a commonly used filename extension for text files that accompany various releases with information about them.

-They are used to deliver release information about the media, such as the title, release data, authorship, etc. They also commonly contain elaborate [ANSI art](https://en.wikipedia.org/wiki/ANSI_art).
+They are used to deliver release information about the media, such as the title, release date, authorship, etc. They also commonly contain elaborate [ANSI art](https://en.wikipedia.org/wiki/ANSI_art).

-An NFO in general is archaic, do not think otherwise.
+An NFO is generally archaic, do not think otherwise.
 Originally, NFO files would be shared through IRC, Usenet, Email, etc. However, these days, most platforms do not allow NFO files to be shared with the release itself, but rather within a forum thread or post.
 NFOs are becoming more and more phased out in P2P sharing, but still remains in use in some cases.

 While there isn't any hard-rules, If you plan to create a modern-style NFO then the following is recommended: